Harsha-348/OOPS/README.md

 - It is identified with double underscore(__).
 - It can be accessed from inside the class.

-# If we want to access private and protected members of the class, Use getter and Setter methods:
+Note: If we want to access private and protected members of the class, Use getter and Setter methods:

 - getter():